-At Ripponlea Primary School, the students are front and centre of all our teaching and learning.
-We develop programs and practices, and offer educational and extra-curricular experiences that support our children to thrive in whatever path they choose to pursue.
+At Ripponlea Primary School, the students are front and centre of all our teaching and learning and we develop programs and practices, and offer educational and extra-curricular experiences that support our children to thrive - no matter who they are or whatever path they choose to pursue.
+We educate our children to be passionate and curious learners who are valued for their individuality and diversity.

-With a core focus on literacy and numeracy, teachers provide a stimulating, comprehensive and challenging curriculum based on the Victorian Curriculum- which outlines the common set of knowledge and skills required by students for lifelong learning, social development and active and informed citizenship.
+With a core focus on literacy and numeracy, our teachers provide a stimulating, comprehensive and challenging curriculum based on the Victorian Curriculum - which outlines the common set of knowledge and skills required by students for lifelong learning, social development and active and informed citizenship.
+We tailor our programs to suit the needs of our students, and to inspire their love of learning across English, Mathematics, Science, ICT and Specialist subjects.
+In F-2 in particular, we have a strong emphasis on learning through play.
+Learning should be a joy and that's how we like it to be at Ripponlea.

 The model is rich in utilising high impact teacher practices and strategies, explicit modelling, guided practice, prompting and cuing, listening to expert thinking, encouraging collaborative experiences, and lots of opportunity for review.